jillyLi/TeaParadise/README.md

-<h2> This is an ongoing eCommerce Site that I designed for milktea store.🧋
+<h2> This is an ongoing eCommerce Site that I designed for milktea store.🧋 <br>
 In this project I used M.E.R.N (mangoDB, Express, React, Node.js)to create the application and used Postman and MangoDB to personalized temporary database.
 I experienced to use Stripe API for card authorization.</h2>